 - Research involving animals.

-https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki/doh-oct1983/.
-Manuscripts of animal studies should clearly indicate that National Research Council guidelines on care & use of laboratory animals were followed.
+Strict adherence to ethical standards should be observed while dealing with subjects.
+Studies on human subjects must indicate explicitly that the procedures followed were in line with the revised “Helsinki Declaration” of 1983.
+Detailed guidelines are available from the following link: https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki/doh-oct1983/.
+Manuscripts of animal studies should clearly indicate that National Research Council guidelines on the care & use of laboratory animals were followed.
 The guidelines on animal research ethics are available from; http://veteditors.org/ethicsconsensusguideline.html to safeguard the rights and welfare of human subjects participating in biomedical research, ethical approval must be obtained for all manuscripts from the Hospital/ Institutional Ethical Committee(s) of the concerned organization(s).
-All the ethical approval(s), in case of multicenter studies, should accompany the manuscript in writing.
-Conflict of interest Any conflict of interest should be declared.
+All the ethical approval(s), in the case of multicenter studies, should accompany the manuscript in writing.
+Conflict of interest any conflict of interest should be declared.
 It may include honorarium, funding, credits, and promotion which are not unethical but should be declared.

-We accept advertisement from pharmaceutical companies.
-The editor in Chief make decision regarding accepting the advertisement.
-These advertisement are displayed randomly.
+Advertisement Policy: We accept advertisements from pharmaceutical companies for print versions only.
+The editor in Chief makes a decision regarding accepting the advertisement.
+These advertisements are displayed randomly.
 For giving advertisement contact: [email protected]